Support built for the way your brain actually works.

 Kay is not a substitute for your therapist.
 It's a way to make therapy work harder for you.

-Kay AI is not a therapist, and it is not a replacement for therapy.
-If you are working with a mental health provider, we strongly encourage you to use Kay in conjunction with your care—it will make your sessions more effective and give your provider a clearer picture of how you're doing.
+Kay AI is not a therapist and is not a replacement for therapy.
+If you are working with a mental health provider, using Kay alongside your care can make your sessions more effective.
 If you are in crisis, please contact the 988 Suicide & Crisis Lifeline (call or text 988) immediately.

-That said—not everyone has a therapist.
+That said — not everyone has a therapist.
 Not everyone can access one right now.
-Kay was built for those moments, too.
-You deserve support regardless of where you are in your care journey.
+Kay was built for those moments too.
+You deserve support wherever you are in your journey.